- Cell Biology

 - Contact Us

-All viruses require host cells for replication and for this they must enter the host cell.
-This process can be split into attachment of the virus to the host cell, mediated by a host cell surface receptor, entry into the cell by endocytosis and viral uncoating to release the viral genome into the cytoplasm.
+Viruses require entry into host cells for replication.
+This process involved attachment of the virus to host cell surface receptors, entry into the cell by endocytosis, and viral uncoating to release the viral genome into the cytoplasm.

 ACE2 is a transmembrane protease and its primary function is to cleave vasoactive peptides of the renin-angiotensin system.
-The S protein receptor binding domain (RBD) in the S1 ectodomain binds to the extracellular enzymatic domain of ACE2.
-ACE2 is also the cell surface receptor for SARS-CoV.
-However, other coronaviruses utilize different transmembrane proteases as their host cell receptor, for example MERS-CoV binds to dipeptidyl peptidase 4 (DPP-IV; CD26) and HCoV-229E binds to aminopeptidase N. Binding of the S protein to ACE2 is accompanied by 'priming' of the S protein by TMPRSS2, a host serine protease, which facilitate cell entry by cleaving the S protein at the boundry of S1/S2, or within the S2 domain.
+The S protein receptor binding domain (RBD) in the S1 ectodomain binds to the extracellular enzymatic domain of ACE2, resulting in endocytosis and translocation of the virus and ACE2 into the host cell.
+For both SARS-CoV and SARS-CoV-2, priming of the S2 domain is required for fusion to the host cell.
+This is performed by TMPRSS2, a host serine protease.
 TMPRSS2 is coexpressed with ACE2 on human bronchial epithelial cells, a key site of SARS-CoV-2 infection in COVID-19.
 It has been shown that camostat (Cat.
 No. 3193), an orally active non-selective protease inhibitor, can partially block entry of SARS-COV-2 into lung cells in vitro, by inhibiting TMPRSS2.